genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/dependency-injection.md

 ```

 ### Conditional on missing class
-We can also add conditional modules on missing classes.
-This annotation is very helpful if an “extension” mechanism is to be developed as part of a genesis product/framework.
+You can also add conditional modules on missing classes.
+This annotation is very helpful if an “extension” mechanism is to be developed as part of a genesis application or framework.
 For example, you could define an interface, and a @Module implementing this interface with a conditional on that interface class being missing.
 This means that if a class is defined as a @Module which implements that interface, that class will be selected (i.e. this class can be defined in an external jar and added to classpath using framework config).
 If no class is defined as a **@Module** to implement that interface, then the **@ConditionalOnMissingClass** module will be instantiated.

-For example, lets imagine we want to create a “hook” into our message handling logic, so it can be extended as desired in different products.
+For example, imagine you want to create a “hook” into the message handling logic, so it can be extended as desired in other applications.
 The interface and default class would look like this in Kotlin:

 ```kotlin
 interface MessageTracer{